-CNC Machining is a subtractive manufacturing process that involves using high speed, precision machines to remove plastic or metal from a blank block of material to create a part.
-As the name implies, these machines are controlled by a computer and use a variety of cutting tools, and are controlled by computers.
-The “CNC” in CNC machining stands for Computer Numerical Control.
-Machines commonly controlled in this manner include vertical milling machines, horizontal milling machines, lathes, routers and grinders.
+CNC (Computer Numerical Control) Machining is a subtractive manufacturing process that involves using high speed, precision machines to remove plastic or metal from a blank block of material to create a part.
+As the name implies, these machines are controlled by a computer and use a variety of cutting tools.
+Machines commonly controlled in this manner include vertical milling machines, horizontal milling machines, lathes, routers, and grinders.

-The computers and control consoles used to control the machines make the CNC machining process unique.
-CAM (Computer Aided Manufacturing) programming instructions tell the machine how to move.
-The software works in conjunction with the CAD (Computer Aided Design) model of the part provided by the customer.
-The machines are programmed with CNC machining language (called G-code) that controls machine features like feed rate, coordination, location and speeds.
-With CNC machining, the computer controls the exact velocity and positioning of the tools, resulting in a precise and repeatable manufacturing process.
+The computers and control consoles used to operate the machines make CNC machining a unique manufacturing process.
+CAM (Computer Aided Manufacturing) programming instructions tell the machine how to move its cutting tools.
+The software works in conjunction with a CAD (Computer Aided Design) model of the part provided by the customer.
+The machines are programmed with CNC machining language, known as G-code, that controls machine features like feed rate, coordination, location, and speeds.
+The computer controls the exact velocity and positioning of the tools, resulting in a precise and repeatable manufacturing process.

-The first step in the CNC machining process is that the CAD model for the part is loaded into the CAM software.
-Tool paths are generated based on the geometry of the part, and the software tells the machine how fast to spin the tool tip and where to move in a 3-, 4- or 5-axis coordinate system.
+CNC machines operate following the instructions in the CAD model.
+The CAD file is loaded into the CAM software.
+Tool paths are generated based on the geometry of the part.
+The software tells the machine how fast to spin the tool tip and where to move in a 3-, 4- or 5-axis coordinate system.
 A CNC machine is essentially a computerized sculptor.
 The machine removes material from a metal or plastic block much the same way a sculptor removes material from a slab of marble to reveal the statue within.

-CNC machining has many advantages.
-It is a more precise process than manual machining, and it provides exact repeatability.
-Because the computer controls the machine movement, the machine tools can all move precisely and simultaneously on their axes to create complex, three-dimensional shapes that would be almost impossible with manual machining.
-These qualities make CNC machining a good manufacturing process for jobs that require a high level of precision or repetition.
+CNC machining has many advantages over other manufacturing processes.
+It is a more precise process than manual machining and provides exact repeatability.
+A computer controls the machine movement ensuring the machine tools can all move precisely and simultaneously on their axes to create complex, three-dimensional shapes.
+These complex geometries would be almost impossible with manual machining.
+CNC machining is the ideal manufacturing process for jobs that require a high level of precision or repetition.